elshize/fsim/README.md

 simulate --key-bindings
 ```

 In short, you can use arrows to move between panes, `Enter` to activate a pane or see query details, `Esc` to come back to the previous view, and the usual keys to navigate up and down any list.
+You can also **maximize an active pane** with `F` key (`Shift+f`).

 ## No TUI Mode